Wirecloud/wirecloud/docs/user_guide.md

 the design of widgets is that they must be as generic as possible.
-For example, it makes much more sense to have a generic *Map Viewer* widget that can be wired through an operator to any source of information of your choice, than to have an specific one that has hard-coded the source of data.
-Operators represents the means to achieve this generality, because they represents the means to dynamically associate the widgets with the concrete services or sources of information you want to use in the context of a particular mashup.
+For example, it makes much more sense to have a generic *Map Viewer* widget that can be wired through an operator to any source of information of your choice, than to have a specific one that has hard-coded the data source.
+Operators represent the means to achieve this generality, because they represent the means to dynamically associate the widgets with the concrete services or sources of information you want to use in the context of a particular mashup.

 In this case, we have an *NGSI source* operator that is going to provide the data information to the *Map Viewer* widget.
-This kind of operators are called piping operators.
+This kind of operator is called piping operator.
 So we have to add it to the wiring.

 To do so, open the components side panel and search the *NGSI source* operator,